In this article, we discuss the following functions -

 Spatial binomial count data

-spatial Poisson data is the structure of formula
+that the structure of formula

-defines the model.
+that defines the model will

 data("simBinom")